 Each teacher (who by the way had an EMPTY classroom) made a list of the things they absolutely wanted to be done in his/her classroom by the end of the session.

 Our situation was rare in that we were literally pushing construction workers out of the building the day before students were to arrive.
-This plan works if you are moving to a new school, new classroom or have just been hired in a brand new job.
+This plan works if you are moving to a new school, new classroom or have a brand new job.

 Make the List